xraypy/xraylarch/_sources/fitting/overview.txt

-where the experimental data is expressed as :math:`\bf{y}(\bf{x})` that is discretely sampled at :math:`N` points, :math:`f(\bf{x}, \bf{\beta})` is a model function, and :math:`\bf{\beta}` is a set of adjustable parameters in the model.
-For a simple linear model of data, for example, :math:`f =
+where the experimental data is expressed as :math:`\bf{y}(\bf{x})` that is discretely sampled at :math:`N` points, :math:`f(\bf{x}, \bf{\beta})` is a model function of some dependent variables :math:`\bf{x}` and :math:`\bf{\beta}`, a set of parameters in the model.
+As a simple example, a linear model of data would be written as :math:`f = \beta_0 +
-\beta_0 + \beta_1 \bf{x}`, but the model can be arbitrary complex.
-There
-is good statistical justification for using this approach, and many existing tools for helping to find the minimal values of :math:`S`.
+\beta_1\bf{x}`.
+Of course, models can be arbitrary complex.
+There is good statistical justification for using the least-squares approach, and many existing tools for helping to find the minimal values of :math:`S`.
 These justifcations are not without criticism or caveats, but we'll leave that aside for now.

-It is common to include a multiplicative factor to each component in in the least-squares equation above, so that the different data points might be given more or less weight.
+It is common to include a multiplicative factor to each component in in the least-squares equation above, so that the different samples (or data points) might be given more or less weight.
 Again, there are several approaches to this, with one of the most common approaches to weight by the inverse of the estimated uncertainty in the data value.
 This then what is generally called the chi-square goodness-of-fit parameter

 .. math::